harryob2/trainingGrantApp/docs/deployment.md

 The deployment pipeline ensures proper configuration for the automated maintenance system, which includes:
 - Database backup operations
 - Data cleanup processes
-- Employee data synchronization from Microsoft Graph API
+- Employee data synchronization from Microsoft Graph API using the `microsoft_graph.py` module
 - All maintenance tasks run nightly at 3 AM in production environment

 #### Jobs Pipeline